MattiasKallstrom/G-Focus-Bootstrap/README.md

-# G-Focus-Bootstrap
-G-Focus Bootstrap av Mattias, Marcus, Michael, Wira
+# G-Focus-Bootstrap av Mattias, Marcus, Michael, Wira
 A website for game coaching.
 We teach noobs how to become pro.

 Gaming Coaching/Guides